 Harmonising Landscapes: Tristram's highlights

-Tristram Aver, Exhibitions Curator for Nottingham Museums, shares some of his favourite pieces from the new Harmonising Landscapes: Paul Sandby RA exhibition at Newstead Abbey.
+Tristram Aver, Exhibitions Curator for Nottingham Museums, shares some of his favourite pieces from Harmonising Landscapes: Paul Sandby RA exhibition that came to Newstead Abbey in early 2019.

-Contributing to the Royal Academy’s 250th anniversary celebrations, Harmonising Landscapes: Paul Sandby RA displays a collection of 39 watercolours, prints and drawings from our collections.
+Contributing to the Royal Academy’s 250th anniversary celebrations, Harmonising Landscapes: Paul Sandby RA displayed a collection of 39 watercolours, prints and drawings from our collections.

 Here are three of my personal highlights from the exhibition: